sandstreamdev/std/is/string.md

 # string

-Checks if given value is a string.
+Checks if the given value is a string.

 ## Type signature